tindy2013/stairspeedtest/README.md

-# stairspeedtest
+# Stair Speedtest
 A small script that can test the stairs' download speed, packet loss and latency.
 Supports single ss/ssr/v2ray links and their subscribe links.
 ## Usage
 * JUST RUN THE SCRIPT, PASTE THE LINK AND GO!
+Then just wait till it completes.
 * Results for subscribe link tests will be saved to a log file in the root folder.
+* Exporting results to a PNG file is now available.
+You can choose whether or not to export it by the end of the test.
+An HTML file with test results will also be generated.
 ## Thanks
 **This script is inspired by [NyanChanMeow](https://github.com/NyanChanMeow)'s original script [SSRSpeed](https://github.com/NyanChanMeow/SSRSpeed).
 From which I have learned quite a lot on how to rewrite the code, and it has provoded me with some critical information.
 THANK YOU FOR YOUR HARD-WORKING!!**
+**Also thanks to [CareyWong](https://github.com/CareyWong) for his help and debug.**
 ## Known Bugs
 * Currently does not support http obfs in vmess link.
+(Clash doesn't support it at all, but will switch to v2ray-core soon to enable all v2ray functions.)
 * If encryption method is *chacha20* in ssr link, ssr client will crash and no speedtest result will be displayed.
+(This is a bug in ssr-native, the only solution by now is to switch to another client like ssr-libev.
+Will do it soon.)
+* No obfs options for ss links.
+(Clash hardly supports it.
+Will switch to ss-libev soon.)
+(It would still be quite hard to analyze different kinds of ss links.;) )
-## Future functions
+## Future Functions
-* Will add fast.com speedtest soon
+* Fast.com speedtest has been added to the script, but it is still under testing.
+* Interaction for the result HTML.
 ## Licences
 * [Tencent/rapidjson](https://github.com/Tencent/rapidjson) (MIT/BSD/JSON)
 * [curl/curl](https://github.com/curl/curl) (Modified BSD)